CUBRID/cubrid-testtools/CTP/README.md

 			env.instance1.broker2.BROKER_PORT=35500
 			```
 			```
 			# Define the path of test cases used for testing, it should be checked out on test instance node.
-For SHELL HEAVY, SHELL LONG and HA SHELL, scenario should be configured accordingly.
+For SHELL HEAVY, SHELL LONG, RQG and HA SHELL, scenario should be configured accordingly.
 			scenario=${HOME}/cubrid-testcases/shell
 			```
 			```